-a.
-General Provisions.
+1. General Provisions.

-Allegations of Code of Conduct violations will be presented to the Office of Community Standards & Civility, via the Maxient Student Conduct System, from the WSSU Campus Police, the WSSU Title IX Coordinator, or through an Incident Report completed by residence life staff, students, faculty, general staff, or the public at large.
-To report an incident through an Incident Report, any individual may use the following Maxient Student Conduct Incident Reporting Form.
+Allegations of Students' Code of Conduct violations will be presented to the Office of Community Standards & Civility, via the Maxient Student Conduct System, from the WSSU Police and Public Safety, the WSSU Title IX Coordinator, or through an Incident Report completed by residence life staff, students, faculty, general staff, or the public at large.
+To report an incident through an Incident Report, any individual may use the Maxient Student Conduct Incident Reporting Form.
 You can also find the link listed on the Office of Community Standards & Civility homepage, which is located on WSSU's website.
-Incidents that violate the Code of Conduct should be submitted as soon as possible after it takes place and factual information should be provided to support the charge.
+Incidents that violate the Students' Code of Conduct should be submitted as soon as possible after it takes place and as much detailed information should be provided to support the charge.
 Any individual who has notice of a possible violation of the Code should contact the Office of Community Standards & Civility.
 The above and below provisions apply to all current WSSU students and registered student organizations.

-b.
-Notification of Charge.
+2. Notification of Charge.

-A student or organization may be accused of a violation only with a formal Notification of Allegation(s) from Director of Community Standards & Civility, designated members of the Department of Housing & Residence Life, the Title IX Coordinator, or their respective designees.
-The Notice of Allegation(s) will be sent to the student by electronic notification.
-A student's university-assigned email shall be the method of official communication.
+A student or organization may be accused of a violation only with a formal Notification of Allegation(s) from the Director of Community Standards & Civility, designated members of the Department of Housing & Residence Life, the Title IX Coordinator, or their respective designees.
+The Notice of Allegation(s) will be sent to the student by electronic notification with the student's university-assigned email as the method of official communication.

-Student or organization's conduct proceedings may be instituted against a student/organization charged with violation of a law that is also a violation of the Code, without regard to criminal arrest, criminal charges, prosecution, or civil litigation.
+A student or organization's conduct proceedings may be instituted against a student/organization charged with violation of a law that is also a violation of the Code, without regard to criminal arrest, criminal charges, prosecution, or civil litigation.
 Proceedings under the Code are generally carried out without awaiting the conclusion of civil or criminal proceedings off-campus as such proceedings have no bearing on student conduct proceedings.

-c.
-Attorney or Non-Attorney Advisor, Civility Advisors and Observers.
+3. Civility Advisor, Attorney, Non-Attorney Advisor, and Observer.

-1. Definitions
+a.
+Definitions

 "Civility Advisor" means a faculty, staff, or student member who has been trained by the Office of Community Standards & Civility to have a solid knowledge of the conduct process.
+The Civility Advisor is not an attorney.
 The Civility Advisor gives advice or consultation to a student who is charged with a violation under the Code or student bringing forth information.
-The Civility Advisor is a student, faculty or staff member who is not an Attorney.
 While the Respondent and Complainant are responsible to explain their version of the events in question, the Civility Advisor acts merely in the capacity of advisement and cannot take the place of the Complainant or Respondent.

 "Attorney" means any person licensed to practice law in the state of North Carolina.
-Consistent with the Students' Code of Conduct and Student Discipline Procedures, an Attorney must complete specific documents prior to representing a student.
+Consistent with the

+Students' Code of Conduct and Student Discipline Procedures, an Attorney must complete specific documents prior to representing a student.